MichaelAquilina/python-tools/README.md

 I have builds being tested on appveyor which should prevent any obvious errors from causing breakages.

-If you have any issue running this package on windows then you please open an [Issue](https://github.com/michaelaquilina/python-tools/issues).
+If you have any issue running this package on windows then please open an [Issue](https://github.com/michaelaquilina/python-tools/issues).

 ## Work In Progress